NOVEL CORONAVIRUS DISEASE INFORMATION

 All persons are denied entry into the Cook Islands unless there is an exemption provided (in writing) by the Ministry of Foreign Affairs and Immigration.

-Effective from 11:59pm Sunday 30th August 2020 (CKT), the following people are exempted for entry into the Cook Islands, provided they meet the entry criteria specified below;
+The following people are exempted for entry into the Cook Islands, provided they meet the entry criteria specified below;

 - Cook Islanders (as verified via Cook Islands Status stamp)